michaljedro/michaljedro/README.md

  <kbd>
  <a href="https://github.com/michaljedro/the-choice">The Choice</a>
 </kbd>
-  is a project created in React using Typescript and Material UI
+  is a project created in React using Typescript and Material UI.
+For project will create Test Driven Development
  </div>
 <div>
   2.